Table of Contents

 “For adults, children, and onee-sans too!”

-MOTHER 2: Gyiyg Strikes Back, or EarthBound: The War Against Giygas, starts off with a time-traveling insect in a meteorite informing Ness that he was prophesied to stop Gyiyg from plummeting their world into darkness with wisdom, courage, and friendship, then tells him to gather eight melodies found in his sanctuary locations across “Eagleland” using the sound stone.
-Along the way, he is joined by three allies.
+MOTHER 2: Gyiyg Strikes Back, or EarthBound: The War Against Giygas, starts off with a time-traveling insect in a meteorite informing Ness that he was prophesied to stop Gyiyg from plummeting their world into darkness with wisdom, courage, and friendship, then instructs him to gather the eight melodies at his sanctuary locations across 'Eagleland' using the sound stone.
+On his travels, he is joined by three allies.

-After gathering the melodies, Ness is sent to conquer the evil in his mind, then the party travels back in time.
+After gathering the melodies, Ness is sent to conquer the 'evil' in his mind, then the party travels back in time.
 They find Ness' neighbor, Porky, acting as Gyiyg's subordinate.
 However, Gyiyg is now a being of pure evil after destroying his mind and body.
-In short, the party, their allies in the present, and the player pray Gyiyg to death.
-Peace is restored, though Ness is left with a strange letter from Porky.
+In short, the party, their allies in the present, and the player end up 'praying' Gyiyg to death.
+Peace is restored, but Ness is left with the very strange letter from Porky.

 MOTHER 3